-The last line clearly indicates that all scultptures had been painted, or made in color, and this must have been essential to their beauty and impact.
+The last line clearly indicates that all sculptures had been colorfully painted and that this must have been essential to their beauty and impact.

-Praxiteles, the creator of the famous Hermes and the Infant Dionysus, was once asked which were his favorite statues.
+Praxiteles, the creator of the famous Hermes and the Infant Dionysus, was once asked to identify his favorite statues.
 His reply was “The ones painted by Nikias.”

-Unfortunately, after centuries of lying on the ground the paints on the statues has been irreparably lost.
-Yet there are remnants that, although not all visible to the naked eye, can be detected with modern technology.
+Unfortunately, after centuries of lying on the ground, the paint on the statues has been irreparably lost.
+Yet, there are remnants that, although not all visible to the naked eye, can be detected with modern technology.

-Technology reveals the long-lost colors and paint on ancient Greek sculptures
+Technology reveals the long-lost colors and paint of ancient Greek sculptures

-There was a pattern in the depiction of Ancient Greek sculptures: the gods had blonde hair which signified their nobility, and warriors had brown hair and skin, while women had white skin to glorify their youth; and women were depicted wearing makeup as well.
+There was a pattern in the depiction of Ancient Greek sculptures: the gods had blonde hair which signified their nobility, and warriors had brown hair and skin while women, on the other hand, had white skin signifying the glory of their youth.
+Additionally, women were depicted also wearing makeup.

 She has auburn hair, scarlet lips, and brown eyes, and there are colorful decorative ribbons on her clothing.

 As mentioned in a new article on the website of Smithsonian Magazine, German archaeologist Vinzenz Brinkmann has devoted intense effort to the reproduction of Ancient Greek sculptures in their original, dazzling colors.
-Using high-intensity lamps, ultraviolet light, cameras, plaster casts and powdered minerals, he is attempting to revive the brilliant glory of Ancient Greece.
+Using high-intensity lamps, ultraviolet light, cameras, plaster casts, and powdered minerals, Brinkmann has attempted to revive the brilliant glory of ancient Greece.

-He has created full-scale plaster or marble copies which have been hand-painted in the same mineral and organic pigments used by the ancients: green from the stone malachite, blue from azurite, yellow and ocher from arsenic compounds, red from cinnabar, and black from burned bone and vines.
+Brinkmann has also created full-scale plaster or marble copies which have been hand-painted in the same mineral and organic pigments employed by the ancients: green from the stone malachite, blue from azurite, yellow and ocher from arsenic compounds, red from cinnabar, and black from burned bone and vines.